kongzhecn/kongzhecn.github.io/_pages/about.md

 My research interests include generative models and image/video synthesis.

 <p style="color: red;">
   I expect to graduate in 2027 and will be actively seeking opportunities through 2026 recruitment.
-If you are recruiting, please feel free to contact me at kongzhecn[at]google[dot]com.
+If you are recruiting, please feel free to contact me at <span class="email">kongzhecn[at]google[dot]com</span>.
 </p>

 <!--